• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Anémone

-On the photo above we can see its fruit, the akene.
+The photo above shows the fruit, the achene.
 Anemone comes from the Greek ἀνεμώνη, often interpreted as a derivative of ἄνεμος (anemos = wind current) which would mean “daughter of the wind”, because the wind carries away these seeds.